 All forms of violence—psychological, verbal, physical, sexual, or economic—can have serious repercussions on your health and that of your child.

-You can contact your CLSC to get help from a health professional.
-It can also provide psychological and social services or refer you to other resources in your area.
+You can contact your CLSC or Info-Social (8-1-1, option 2) to get help from a health professional.
+They can provide psychological and social services or refer you to other resources in your area.

 SOS violence conjugale